synapticloop/documentr/README.md

 	]
 }
 ```
+> *in fact - the above file is included from the file system `documentr.json`, so that it is always up-to-date with the correct information...*

-The above file generated this complete `README.md` file, while only requiring 2 files to be created by hand.
+The above file generated this complete `README.md` file, while only requiring 3 files to be created by hand.

 The `USAGE.txt` file provides more details of how to structure the `documentr.json` file and is shown below:

 # Gradle plugin usage

+Include the plugin and simply run:

+`gradle documentr`

 ### if you are using gradle < 2.1 - you need to use the following to apply the plugin